abearcodes/Valheim/ABearCodes.Valheim.CraftingWithContainers/ThunderStoreResources/README.md

  ### 1.0.2

- Fixed a bug of not removing items when the amount of items is the exact one needed.
+ - Fixed a bug of not removing items when the amount of items is the exact one needed.

+ - Fixed a bug where tracker would attempt to remove effects from non existing entries

  ### 1.0.1